1) What are the prerequisites to apply?

 For the LLM, potential students must have a first degree in law from outside of the United States, and they must have taken the TOEFL within the past two years.

-The Graduate Certificate in Law or Compliance is open to domestic and foreign legal professionals.
+The graduate certificates in law or compliance are open to domestic and foreign legal professionals.
 This program can be completed within your LLM coursework to specialize your degree for no additional charge, or it can be taken as a standalone program.
 TOEFL scores within the past two years for international applicants may be required.

 2) Are TOEFL waivers possible?